boost-cmake/bcm/doc/src/BCMTest.rst

 Name of the test.

+.. option:: ARGS <args>

+This sets additional arguments to be passed to the test executable when it will be ran.

 .. option:: COMPILE_ONLY

 This just compiles the test instead of running it.
 As such, a ``main`` function is not required.